lotesystem/lote-design-system/README.md

 ### Some knowledge about `Logo` and word `Lote`
 ***Lote***
 Lote comes from the Lote Tree a location that marks the end of the seventh heaven, the boundary which no creation can pass.
-It is a symbol of solidarity and determination; it reminds us that the goals of this world are not incompatible with the goals of the spiritual soul.
+It is a symbol of solidarity and determination; it reminds us that the goals of this world are not incompatible with the goals of the spiritual spirit.

 ***Logo***
 Life is started with the water and water is divided into the ocean.
 King of the ocean is a whale.